Let's Encrypt JWT Certificates

 Common Issues

-3. Certificate Not Issued
+2. Certificate Not Issued

-• Verify your domain is managed by the configured DNS provider
+• Verify your domain is publicly accessible

 • Review provider logs for specific error messages

-4. Environment Variables Not Set
+3. Environment Variables Not Set

 Debug Commands